 Low back pain is one of the most common diseases in the United States.
 Low back and leg pain can be caused by a spine problem such as a bone spur or disc herniation, but can also be caused by hip problems, pelvic problems, kidney problems, muscle problems or unknown reasons.
 Regardless of the cause, the vast majority of people get better with just rest, time and over-the-counter medicines.

 While we try to limit ordering MRIs for everyone with low back or leg pain until the symptoms are persistent for weeks to months, conservative options such as physical therapy have failed or weakness/ numbness develops, many people have MRIs.
 It’s pretty common nowadays for patients to receive their MRI report and most people read these reports and try to understand what is wrong.
 With the ease of internet access, self-diagnosis is very common.
-What’s important to remember is that the report is made by a radiologist (a physician specifically trained to review these images) who legally must report everything observed.
-The radiologist makes this report often without any consideration of patient’s symptoms.
+What’s important to remember is that the report is made by a radiologist (a physician specifically trained to review these images) who reports everything observed.
+The radiologist makes this report often without any consideration of the patient’s symptoms.
 Therefore the MRI report may mention many different findings or abnormalities, making patients feel like everything is wrong with their spine.
 However all, none or some of these findings may explain your symptoms.
 Additionally, the severity of findings is very subjective and may differ between physicians.
 It’s imperative that you discuss the MRI report with a spine specialist to see which, if any, of these findings, are important and need to be addressed.
 The spine specialist should review the actual images with you and answer any questions you have about your report.
 If surgery eventually is required, surgery is intended to only fix the issues causing the symptoms and not to make your spine or MRI look perfect.

 Normal Anatomy of the Lumbar Spine

 Before deciphering the abnormalities listed in the lumbar MRI report, it’s important to understand the normal anatomy.
 The lumbar spine consists of bones (usually five vertebral bodies) stacked on top of each other and separated by five discs.
 The vertebral bodies are usually labeled 1 through 5, and the discs are named by the bones above and below.
 Therefore the L4 and L5 vertebral bodies are separated by the L4-5 disc.
 Just below the lumbar spine is the sacrum so the bottom disc is called L5-S1.
 This normal configuration is reported in the MRI report as both sagittal and axial depictions.
 The sagittal view is a profile picture.
-The axial view is a cross-section.
+The axial view is a cross-section

 Just behind the column of bones and discs is the sac which holds the nerves and fluid, called cerebral spinal fluid (CSF).
 The spinal cord itself ends around the T12-L1 level, but the nerves continue down the lumbar spine as the cauda equina.
 At each disc level, a nerve exits the spine and goes to a specific region of the leg.
 The back side of the spine is more bone called the lamina and spinous process.